NicholasKSanchez/GoogleCertificateCitibikeCapstone/README.md

 # GoogleCertificateCitibikeCapstone
-This is my completed project of the Google Data Analyst Certificate Citibike Capstone Project.
+This is my completed project of the Google Data Analytics Professional Certificate Citibike Capstone Project.